Covington teacher wins SACS' top educator award

 As this year’s SACS Teacher of the Year, Peeper will also be nominated for 2024 Indiana Teacher of the Year.

-She joined SACS in 2013 after an international teaching experience in Maracaibo, Venezuela, and Cape Town, South Africa.
+She joined SACS in 2013 after gaining international teaching experience in Maracaibo, Venezuela, and Cape Town, South Africa.

 After teaching for a few years in the local district, Peeper realized many students were coming to school with limited exposure to languages, cultures and even the general Fort Wayne community, SACS said in a news release.

-Peeper also started monthly Spanish lessons for her second-grade class by partnering with Homestead High School Spanish 5 seniors who came to the second-grade classes to teach basic Spanish words and phrases.
+Peeper also started monthly Spanish lessons for her second-grade class by partnering with Homestead High School Spanish students who came to the second-grade classes to teach basic Spanish words and phrases.

+Peeper loves the chance to support students at their out of school activities, attending countless football, basketball and baseball games.
+She’s also been in the audience for dance and violin recitals, ice skating and hockey lessons, and even karate and cheer competitions, SACS said.

+“If I want my students to be invested in what I’m teaching, I also need to show that I am invested in the things that interest them,” Peeper said.